 THE GERMAN INVASION (APRIL 1941)

-By spring 1941, German forces entered Greece, pushing the Italians from the region.
-The Italians briefly established a camp in Gornite Levidia (upper fields), the high ground above Sklithro-Zelenich, where soldiers hunted turtles and foraged in desperation—small details that imprinted themselves on young eyes.
+The Italians briefly established a camp in Gornite Levidia, the high ground above Sklithro–Zelenich, where soldiers hunted turtles and foraged in desperation—small details that imprinted themselves on young eyes.
+When Italy capitulated in 1943, the Germans replaced them.
+Their first entry into the village ended in tragedy.

 THE KILLING OF THE BELL-TOWER BOY

-The arrival of the Germans in Sklithro-Zelenich was first sensed as a distant vibration, the low sound of vehicles approaching along the main road east of “Tserna Voda” (Black Water).
-By then, everyone in the village understood what that noise meant.
-Giogi Poulios a young boy entrusted with keeping watch was sent up the church bell tower to warn the village of the approaching Germans.
+The arrival of the Germans was first sensed as a distant vibration, the low sound of vehicles approaching along the road east of Tserna Voda, “Black Water.”
+By then, everyone in the village understood what such a sound meant.
+Giogi Poulios, a young boy entrusted with keeping watch, was sent up the church bell tower to warn the village if danger approached.
+When the first vehicles came into view, he did as he had been taught.
+He pulled the rope and rang the warning: ding, ding, ding, ding, ding—the clear, urgent pattern every villager recognized as the signal for danger.

 The Germans, hearing the bell and assuming it was meant to alert partisans, fired.
 The ringing stopped abruptly.
 “He was dead before he could climb down,” the informant recalled, his voice steady but marked by the passage of many years.